ale-fante/portfolio/README.md

 **The Walt Disney Company**

 *Producer, International APRIL 2016 - APRIL 2017*
 - Successfully produced over 600 casual games localized into 25 languages, five major websites, and multiple marketing campaigns.
-- Created extensive technical documentation for all software developers involved in the projects, detailing the - technical requirements of each of the projects.
+- Created technical documentation for processes and vendors' requirements.
-- Created tools to help the team continue to work efficiently even in the temporary absence of developers.
+- Created scripts and tools to help the internal team continue to work efficiently.
-- Helped communicate technical needs across different teams: from production to QA and other stakeholders.
+- Helped communicate technical needs across different teams and stakeholders.
-- Responsible for explaining technology to product managers to help set more realistic expectations and deadlines.
+- Responsible for communicating expectations and deadlines to stakeholders and vendors.
-- Managed relationships with local and remote teams.
-- Helped reduce the cost of localization by 25% over one year by saving and reusing existing localized assets.
+- Helped reduce the cost of localization by saving, reusing, and templating existing localized assets.
 - Translated and recorded voiceovers in Spanish.
-- Localization for www.starwars.com
+- Localization for www.starwars.com for Germany and Latin America.
 - Managed vendor relationships, tracked team expenses, and drafted vendor contracts.